 The executive committee have in the past two years been successful in mobilising the Communication portfolio committee to understand the industry needs.
 The IPO acts as a link between stakeholders and its members to ensure that members do not struggle with addressing their issues individually.
 Therefore the IPO is a representative body for its members.

 The IPO held a dti workshop in November 2017 to empower its members on how to approach the application process.
-This year the same workshop and others will also take place in Durban and Cape Town.
+The IPO has consulted with members and made an extensive submission regarding the proposed new guidelines in June 2018.
 The IPO is dedicated to working with all producers and organizations that share its vision towards the development of a sustainable, thriving industry, and on a regular basis sends information to members to input on strategic documents whether it be SABC issues, DAC, or other stakeholders including the NFVF, the dti and IDC.

 The key aims and objectives of the IPO are to:

 - Represent, promote and protect the specific needs and interests of producers.

 - Represent and promote the economic and cultural interests of the South African film, television and video production industry locally, continentally and abroad.

 - Develop, support and implement growth strategies for the industry to increase local, continental and international markets.